anttieskola/aje/README.md

 ```

 # Random things learned along the way
+- It really is impossible to run any blazor application in subfolder/virtual folder
+	- Issue is that I found now way to configure the dll's generated blazor.server.js to be found
+	- I exhausted myself using AI and internet for around 10 hours to find a solution
 - dotnet... i wanted to use 8 but not ready so 7 it is
 	- Experienced issues with 8.0 preview
 	- Using .net 7.0, because tried two hours to run [sample codes](https://github.com/dotnet/blazor-samples.git)